- About Us

-A Veteran liaison is a veteran who understand the unique needs of service members and their families and can help them navigate health care services.
+A Veteran liaison is a veteran who understands the unique needs of service members and their families and can help them navigate health care services.
 This partnership helps veterans to connect with peers who they can relate to.
 Our liaisons specialize in helping veterans get connected to the local VA, understand benefit eligibility, submit a claim, or file for an appeal, along with many other services both inside and outside of HopeHealth.

-Pictured: Henry Humphries
+Pictured above: Henry Humphries

 Veterans with Hope is held on the third Thursday of every month.
 Veterans and their families are welcome to gather and hear about local resources and upcoming opportunities.
 Each month the event includes two speakers; one affiliated with HopeHealth, the other representing a community resource from which our veterans could benefit.